Kentico/ems-module-kontent-publishing/README.md

 You can do that by cloning the repository to a local folder (other than your Kentico EMS folder), and then copy the files over to your Kentico EMS folder.

 NOTE: Only the files from following folders are necessary for the module, you can ignore the rest of the files:
-* `/KenticoCloudPublishing`
+* `/Kentico.KontentPublishing`
 * `/CMS`

-Open the Kentico EMS solution in Visual Studio, and add project **KenticoCloudPublishing** to the solution.
+Open the Kentico EMS solution in Visual Studio, and add project **Kentico.KontentPublishing** to the solution.

-Include all the content in folder `/CMS/CMSModules/Kentico.KenticoCloudPublishing` to the CMSApp project.
+Include all the content in folder `/CMS/CMSModules/Kentico.KontentPublishing` to the CMSApp project.

-Add **reference** to project **KenticoCloudPublishing** to the CMSApp project.
+Add **reference** to project **Kentico.KontentPublishing** to the CMSApp project.

 OPTIONAL: In case you have more projects, e.g. an MVC site instance, add the same reference also to those projects.

-**Update Kentico NuGet packages** for the KenticoCloudPublishing project to the same version as your current hotfix version of Kentico EMS.
+**Update Kentico NuGet packages** for the Kentico.KontentPublishing project to the same version as your current hotfix version of Kentico EMS.

 **Build the solution**.

-### Kentico Cloud Configuration
+### Kentico Kontent Configuration

-Create a **new empty project** in Kentico Cloud.
+Create a **new empty project** in [Kentico Kontent](https://app.kontent.ai).

 Navigate to **Project settings** then to **Localization** and define all the languages that your site in Kentico EMS uses.

-NOTE: The languages in Kentico Cloud must use the same code names (case sensitive) as Kentico EMS.
+NOTE: The languages in Kentico Kontent must use the same code names (case sensitive) as Kentico EMS.
 You can find their code names in **Kentico EMS administration** when you navigate to **Localization** and then to **Cultures**.

 Add the following keys to the web.config (or app.config) of your project(s)

 ```
 <add key="KCSyncSitename" value="<SITE CODE NAME>" />
 <add key="KCSyncWebRoot" value="<URL OF THE TARGET WEB SITE>" />
-<add key="KCSyncAssetsDomain" value="<KENTICO CLOUD ASSET DOMAIN>" />
+<add key="KCSyncAssetsDomain" value="<KENTICO KONTENT ASSET DOMAIN>" />
 <add key="KCSyncProjectID" value="<YOUR PROJECT ID>" />
 <add key="KCSyncCMAPIKey" value="<YOUR CM API KEY>" />
 ```

-`KCSyncSitename` is the code name of the site you want to synchronize to Kentico Cloud, e.g. `DancingGoatMvc`
+`KCSyncSitename` is the code name of the site you want to synchronize to Kentico Kontent, e.g. `DancingGoatMvc`

 `KCSyncWebRoot` is the root URL of the target site, to which relative URLs will be resolved, e.g. `https://www.dancinggoat.com`

-`KCSyncAssetsDomain` is the domain name on which the assets in your Kentico Cloud project will be located.
-It depends on the geographical location in which your Kentico Cloud project is hosted. e.g. `assets-us-01.kc-usercontent.com`.
+`KCSyncAssetsDomain` is the domain name on which the assets in your Kentico Kontent project will be located.
+It depends on the geographical location in which your Kentico Kontent project is hosted. e.g. `assets-us-01.kc-usercontent.com`.

 The easiest way to learn this domain for your project is to upload a new temporary asset in **Content & Assets**, and then use the **Copy asset URL** action in the actions menu.
 You can find the domain in the copy dialog.